This post may contain affiliate links. See our disclosure policy.

 Of course you can use canned enchilada sauce, but homemade is just so much tastier!
-The spices blend together perfectly to create layer upon layer of flavor that will positively make these the best enchiladas you’ve ever tasted!
-Now don’t be intimidated by sauce from scratch; it’s easier to put together than you think!
-All you need are simple pantry ingredients like tomato sauce, chili powder, ground cumin, some beef broth, oregano and some salt and pepper.
+The spices blend together perfectly to create layer upon layer of flavor that will positively make the best enchiladas you’ve ever tasted!
+Now, don’t be intimidated by sauce from scratch; it’s easier to put together than you think!
+All you need are simple pantry ingredients like tomato sauce, chili powder, ground cumin, some beef broth, oregano, and some salt and pepper.
 Check out how easy it is to make in the recipe card below.
 This beautiful red sauce comes together in just a few minutes, simmering on the stove while you assemble the other enchilada ingredients, and tastes like it’s been cooking all day.
-Plus your house smells spicy and fragrant!
+Plus, your house smells spicy and fragrant!

-- Tortillas: An enchilada is only as good as it’s wrapping.
+- Tortillas: An enchilada is only as good as its wrapping.
 See below for our thoughts on flour vs corn tortillas.

-- Refried Beans: We love spreading a layer of refried beans as the base of our enchiladas; it helps all the other filling ingredients stick together.
+- Refried Beans: We love spreading a layer of refried beans as the base of our homemade enchiladas; it helps all the other filling ingredients stick together.
 Feel free to substitute for pinto beans or black beans.

 - Corn: My favorite ingredient is the crisp corn.
 I love the sweet crunch it adds to this recipe.
-Fresh from the cob, frozen or canned corn works just fine.
+Fresh from the cob, frozen, or canned corn works just fine.

 Flour or Corn Tortillas?

-This recipe calls for flour tortillas, which are usually a little bit bigger and can hold more filling, but you can easily swap them out for white corn or yellow corn tortillas.
+This homemade enchiladas recipe calls for flour tortillas, which are usually a little bit bigger and can hold more filling, but you can easily swap them out for white corn or yellow corn tortillas.
 It’s just a matter of personal preference and taste.
 My husband is partial to corn, so I usually make a pan of those and a pan of flour.
 I love buying the raw flour tortillas from Costco, then frying them up in a skillet.
 They taste homemade and much fresher than the flour tortillas you purchase in a bag at the grocery store.
 To make the flour or corn tortillas a little more pliable, wrap a few at a time in a damp paper towel and microwave for a few seconds until they’re soft.
 It’ll make rolling the enchiladas so much easier.